Interstellar travel—the Guāngguànhuán Drive enables Solar System escape.

 For Magiri, it had been the loss of her perfect partner.

-Magiri dove straight into the dark red whirling cloud of red phosphorus and methane.
+Magiri plunged directly into a whirling crimson cloud of red phosphorus and methane.

 “What if 10 years ago, Eda instructed them to take that form?”
-Magiri's voice sounded scarily clear, and Sivi was stabbed by self-condemnation.
-“There wasn’t any other time she could have done that, right?”
+Her voice was scarily clear, and Sivi was stabbed with a pang of self-condemnation.
+“That was the only time she could have done that, right?”

-Sivi then upped the booster's throttle, hand shivering feverishly.
+Sivi then upped the booster's throttle with a hand that was shivering feverishly.
 Now going full bore and scraping the limits of where one could return, the very least she might accomplish was a double suicide.

 “Don’t you get it?
 Don’t you see it?
 Just imagine.
 Eda might have been alive.
 For a few minutes, a few hours, a few days—or maybe even…?”